 Previously, Jane was Deputy Chair of the homelessness charity, Crisis.
 She was Senior Independent Director of the Solicitors Regulation Authority, from 2012 to 2018, and chaired its Equality and Diversity Committee.
 She was also Non-executive Director of the National Crime Agency, from 2013 to 2018, where she sat on the Audit and Risk Committee and led the senior appointments panel.

-Jane was Chief Executive of the Independent Police Complaints Commission (IPCC) from 2006 to 2013.
-She transformed the way the IPCC responded as an emergency service across England and Wales, and led the development of a programme which saw a reduction in deaths in police custody and other very serious incidents.
+As Chief Executive of IPCC from 2006 to 2013, Jane transformed the way it responded as an emergency service across England and Wales and led the development of a programme which saw a reduction in deaths in police custody and other very serious incidents.

 Jane is married and enjoys travelling, viewing art, listening to music and keeps fit by running, swimming and pilates.
 She was also appointed a CBE in the Queen’s Birthday Honours List 2012.